mohamedhesham221/todo-dashboard/README.md

     - `In Review`
     - `Done`
   - Tasks automatically appear in the corresponding column based on their `column` property.
+  - Tasks able to drag/drop in each column.

 - **State Management**
   - Managed with **Zustand**.